Some scenes from Riven (1997) on the Apple II

 Updated the code so you can actually switch between floppies when prompted and it will continue with the game.
 It seemed like a pain to try to do ASCII art for every possible D'ni number (and some didn't map well at all to it) so I went and did the silliest thing possible and wrote a 512-byte lo-res routine to draw any possible D'ni number from 0 to 624.
 This involves having BCD (binary-coded decimal) but instead whatever the base-5 equivalent is.

-And then, to be more rediculous, I ended up noticing it looked like the masks from my lovebyte 2024 plasma demo so I ended up throwing together a demoscene demo from it.
+And then, to be more ridiculous, I ended up noticing it looked like the masks from my lovebyte 2024 plasma demo so I ended up throwing together a demoscene demo from it.
 Due to popular demand you can see that here: D'ni Counting Demo.

 18 June 2024